robbrucks/zabbix-postgresql-auto-partitioning/README.md

 script just before the backup so you don't waste resources backing up obsolete partitions.

-### Crontab setup for PostgreSQL on a active/passive cluster
+### Crontab setup for PostgreSQL on an active/passive cluster

 If you have PostgreSQL clustered under Pacemaker or some other OS clustering tool then you need to make your crontab a little more intelligent